irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Value (constant) that is ADDED to (not subtracted from) a measured value during the calibration process.
 ORIS
     Original sampling (rate).
 Used in the context of downsampling.
-Cf DWNS.
+Cf DSR.
 RCS
     RPW Calibration Software.
 BICAS is an example of an RCS.
 RCS ICD